ianzapolsky/ianzapolsky.github.io/_posts/2014-04-22-game-of-life.markdown

 You can click on cells to manually alternate their state.
 Turn some black to seed the grid with a starting population.
-Then click the "Start" button to begin simulating the passing of time, measured in arbitrary "years," according to the rules of the game, which are as follows:
+Then click the "Start" button to begin simulating the passing of time according to the rules of the game, which are as follows:

 - Any live cell with less than 2 live adjacent cells dies (under-population).
 - Any live cell with greater than 3 live adjacent cells dies (over-population).